markPolia/powernode-git/README.md

-# Spring-SpringMVC-Mybatis regular config
+# Spring-SpringMVC-Mybatis common config

-To decrease the cumbersome config and facilitate the latter use, upload these usually config file.
+To decrease the cumbersome configuration and facilitate latter work, I upload these commonly used configuration files.

 Make sure your jdk-version is 17.

 ***configuration includes:***

-- genneratorConfig and its plug
 - alibaba druid datasource
 - spring milestone 6.0.0-M2
   - spring jdbc